bbcmicrobit/PythonEditor/README.rst

 Configure TouchDevelop
 ++++++++++++++++++++++

-Copy the file contrib/mbit.html into the www directory in the root of the TouchDevelop repository you will have cloned.
-This turns the "vanilla" flavoured TouchDevelop into something with the micro:bit branding and features available.
+To turn the "vanilla" flavoured TouchDevelop into something with the micro:bit branding and features you need to copy some files.

+The contrib directory in this project contains files and sub-directories that should be copied over the to equivalent place in the TouchDevelop repository (where contrib is equivalent of the TouchDevelop repository root).
+For example, copy the file contrib/www/mbit.html into the www directory in the root of the TouchDevelop repository.

+Remember to restart the TouchDevelop application in order to compile the changes contained within the copied files.

-Because this modification depends on assets stored at stage.microbit.co.uk you must log into the staging platform as follows:
+Because these modifications depend on assets stored at stage.microbit.co.uk you must log into the staging platform as follows:

 * Go to https://stage.microbit.co.uk/home
 * Login with username: microbit password: bitbug42